scienmanas/Portfolio/Frontend/public/blogs/poem-to-my-crush/content/content.md

 In the midst of the rush, she was a spark so bright,
 I was lost in her beauty, she was a sight.

-The worl looked a little different today,
+The world looked a little different today,
 Beacuse my eyes went to a different world, I must say.
 At the same she passed besides me,
 Making my heart skip a beat,

-Her presence changed the essence of environment perceived to me, Making me stand there like a new born petal on the steam, In the crowd she seemed like a distinguished bright star, Radiant and steady, shinning like a guiding pole star
+Her presence changed the essence of environment perceived to me, Making me stand there like a new born petal on the stem, In the crowd she seemed like a distinguished bright star, Radiant and steady, shinning like a guiding pole star.

 Everytime when I saw her, I felt ligher, like a feather, Felt like I was recarnated to a new world, a new weather.